dda410/secure-programming/README.md

   assignment specifications.

 - __Ass1, Ass2, Ass3, Ass4__: contains the source code and files relative
   to each assignment.
-Each folder has a README.pdf files that contains answers and design implementation choices.
+Each folder has a README.pdf file that contains answers and design implementation choices.